andydlindsay/lectures/w05d05/README.md

 - You can choose one or the other or both

 ### Git
-- Use Git best practices
+- Use Git best practices (ask a mentor for clarification if you need it)
 - Use branches

 ### DO NOT CODE ON MASTER